~ an essay on One-Punch Man anime & manga (2012-Present).

 To me, more than any other character within the universe of One Punch Man, Mumen Rider is the essence of a hero.

-~ Here’s to Mumen Rider, Cyclist for Justice, wholesome counterpart to Saitama, a true existential hero of Sisyphean proportions!
+~ Here’s to Mumen Rider, Cyclist for Justice, wholesome and impassioned counterpart to Saitama, a true existential hero of Sisyphean proportions!